 In Xen, the hypervisor manages the memory resource.
-If you need to reserve system memory for a recovery kernel in Dom0, this memory need to be reserved by the hypervisor.
-Thus, it is necessary to add the parameter crashkernel=size to the kernel line instead of using the line with the other boot parameters.
+If you need to reserve system memory for a recovery kernel in Dom0, this memory needs to be reserved by the hypervisor.
+Thus, it is necessary to add crashkernel=size to the GRUB\CMDLINE\XEN\DEFAULT variable in the /etc/dfault/grub file, save it and run the following command: